DSACMS/ospo-guide/content/guidance/procurement.md

 ### Things to consider during Step 2:

-<p>Open Source Software may meet the definition of "commercial computer software" and may also be included in a commercial solution in accordance with FAR 2.101(b).
+Open Source Software may meet the definition of "commercial computer software" and may also be included in a commercial solution in accordance with FAR 2.101(b).
 For example, Open Source Software that "[h]as been offered for sale, lease, or license to the general public" may be considered "commercial" for purposes of a federal acquisition.
 Be sure to consult your agency's policy regarding Open Source Software acquisitions.

 It is important to apply category management principles, which give preference to best-in-class solutions, in your analysis.

-Agencies must use <a target="_blank" href="https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2016/m-16-12_1.pdf">Category Management Policy 16-1</a> for this analysis.</p>
+Agencies must use <a target="_blank" href="https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2016/m-16-12_1.pdf">Category Management Policy 16-1</a> for this analysis.

 ## Step 3: Consider Custom Development